keyboardAnt/keyboardant.github.io/_posts/2020-05-25-What-is-IMLE.md

 According to Li and Malik, in general, attempting to reduce the marginal likelihood of an implicit model to a closed-form expression is hopeless.
 Evaluating it numerically is also challenging, since the domain of integration could consist of an exponential number of disjoint regions and numerical differentiation is ill-conditioned.[^2]

-### GANs alternative learning approach: minimizing the objective will minimize an $f$-divergence between data and samples
+### GANs likelihood-free learning approach: minimizing the objective will minimize an $f$-divergence between data and samples

 Instead of maximizing likelihood, GANs took a different learning approach: